-Public Works is responsible for all snow removal on roads, sidewalks, City owned parking lots, and most School facilities.
-For snow removal activities the department uses 2, 12-yard dump trucks; 6, 6-yard dump trucks; 2, 1-ton dump trucks; and 1 wheel loader.
-Each has a designated plow route that takes 3 - 4 hours to cover depending on the intensity of the storm.
-The plowing of sidewalks is done on a limited basis during storms but the actual cleanup doesn't start until the conclusion of storms.
+Public Works is responsible for all snow removal on City streets, sidewalks, City owned parking lots, and most School facilities.
+For snow removal activities the department uses two 12-yard dump trucks; six 6-yard dump trucks; two 1-ton dump trucks; and one wheeled loader.
+Each has a designated plow route that takes 3 - 4 hours to cover depending on the time of day and intensity of the storm.
+The plowing of sidewalks is done on a limited basis during storms, but the actual cleanup doesn't start until the conclusion of storms.

-The Public Works vehicle maintenance crew, maintains approximately 130 City owned vehicles and equipment, which includes all City Departments.
+The Public Works vehicle maintenance crew maintains approximately 130 City owned vehicles and equipment, which includes all City Departments.

-The Department is staffed with a Public Works Director, one administrative staff, one purchasing agent, one shop foreman, two mechanics, two environmental technicians, one landfill operator, and nine other full-time crew members.
+The Department is staffed with a Public Works Director, one administrative staff, one purchasing agent, one shop foreman, two mechanics, two environmental technicians, one landfill operator, and ten other full-time crew members.

 The City contracts with a private hauler for curbside collection, processing, and disposal of municipal solid waste ("MSW") from residential properties of 4 units or less.
-In March 2020 the City suspended its "pay as you throw" program to provide fiscal relief for residents during the COVID 19 pandemic.
-The FY2021 budget permanently eliminated the program.
 The current curbside collection protocol allows residents to put out up to 5 average size trash bags free per week.
 Any additional bags require a special \$2.00 trash tag.

 The City has a contract through at least 2034 with the nonprofit Municipal Review Committee ("MRC") to dispose of MSW generated in Brewer.
-MSW tipping fees as of January 1, 2022 are \$77.20 per ton and receive a CPI adjustment annually.
+MSW tipping fees as of January 1, 2023 are \$82.69 per ton and receive a CPI adjustment annually.
 The preferred disposal site is the advanced MSW recycling & processing facility in Hampden, Maine; however, the facility has been closed since June 2020 in search of new owners.
-The primary disposal facility since that time has been the Penobscot Energy Recovery Company (PERC).
+The primary disposal facility since that time has been the Penobscot Energy Recovery Company (PERC) and Juniper Ridge Landfill.
+A new partnership now owns the Hampden facility and anticipates accepting waste there again starting in 2024.

 The City operates a Phase II landfill under a Maine Department of Environmental Protection ("DEP") construction and demolition debris landfill license, dated February 24, 1994.
 No wastes other than construction and demolition debris are placed in the landfill.
 Based on the average annual utilization rate over the last seven years (2015-2021) of 3,000 cubic yards, landfill closure construction can be expected in 2032.
 The City has been actively managing and reducing the flow of waste to the landfill to preserve and extend its life for the benefit of Brewer residents and taxpayers.
 In May 2014, the City reduced the landfill's hours of operation from 6 days per week to 2 days per month but is open every Tuesday morning from 7:00-11:30am for the disposal of yard waste, brush, and metals.
 Freon containing appliances and tires are also accepted at the landfill but only on Saturdays.
-The City has been setting aside funds to help cover the closure costs, which were estimated in June 2021 at present value of \$939,314.
+The City has been setting aside funds to help cover the closure costs, which in 2023 were estimated at present value of \$1,212,487.